SDG

 The Sustainable Development Goals (SDGs) or Global Goals are 17 interlinked global goals designed to be a “blueprint for achieving a better and more sustainable future for all”.

-The Sustainable Development Goals (SDGs), also known as the Global Goals, are 17 interlinked global objectives designed to serve as a “blueprint for achieving a better and more sustainable future for all.”
-These goals were established in 2015 by the United Nations General Assembly (UN-GA) and are intended to be realized by 2030.
-They are part of the UN-GA Resolution known as the 2030 Agenda, or colloquially, Agenda 2030.
-The SDGs were developed in the Post-2015 Development Agenda as the successor framework to the Millennium Development Goals, which concluded in 2015.
+The Sustainable Development Goals (SDGs), also called the Global Goals, are a set of 17 interconnected global objectives created to act as a roadmap for building a better and more sustainable future for everyone.
+These goals were adopted in 2015 by the United Nations General Assembly (UNGA) and are meant to be achieved by the year 2030.
+They form part of a UN General Assembly resolution known as the 2030 Agenda, commonly referred to as Agenda 2030.
+The SDGs were developed under the Post-2015 Development Agenda and replaced the Millennium Development Goals, which officially ended in 2015.

 The 17 Sustainable Development Goals: